sunflowerseed17/PythonDSProject/README.md

 6. **Model Training**
    - `python model_training/model_training.py`
-   - Loads one or more CSV feature sets, trains selected ML models, prints and saves evaluation metrics (accuracy, F1, etc.).
+   - Loads one or more CSV feature sets, trains selected ML models, prints and saves evaluation metrics (accuracy, F1, etc.).*

+Your results will then be saved in the outputs folder, the data folder, and the model_results image.

 ---